wirungu/wavelet-transform-image-analysis/README.md

 ## Getting Started

-To get started with this project, you'll need to set up a development environment with CMake and Netpbm installed.
-You can then compile the code and run the `image-analysis` executable to apply wavelet transforms and analyze images.
+To get started with this project, you'll need to set up CMake and Netpbm.
+You can then compile the code and run e.g. the `image-analysis` executable to apply wavelet transforms and analyze images.
+Each folder corresponds to a project chapter in the book.
+They are self-contained and meant to be built separately.
+Full details are of course in the book.

 ## Usage